In 2019 we changed the policy to remove Total and Permanent Disability (TPD) cover from the constabulary PWF group life package.

 At the time, this change was not well communicated to members.
 Although we referred to the TPD removal in a letter, we didn’t explicitly set it out for you.
 If you believe you have been disadvantaged by our failure to communicate the TPD removal, please contact us.

-The New Zealand Police Constabulary Group Life Insurance policy recognises the risks of being a police officer by providing life, terminal illness, critical illness insurance cover and total and permanent disablement cover.
+The New Zealand Police Constabulary Group Life Insurance policy recognises the risks of being a police officer by providing life, terminal illness and critical illness insurance cover.
 This is subsidised by New Zealand Police and subject to terms, conditions and exclusions.

 Who receives your life benefit?

 This form allows you to nominate who your life beneﬁt will be paid to in the event of your death and for PWF members, provides a life beneﬁt to you, in the event of your nominee’s death.